|Dormitory Room Types||Offseason||Season||Pax allowed|

 Online payment will be confirmed after verification.

-Accommodation photos and videos sent by email and watsapp.
+Dormitory photos and videos sent by email and watsapp.

 Breakage charges will be collected if any damages done by the guest.